whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Spiritual Strength with Others.md

 These healthy communities are simply groups of people that have their own agreements on how to live well together.
 They still live under ruling-class laws, but despite that, they have their own standards and choose their own way of life the best they can based on all the principles in this book, including integrity, deep connection with the Earth, and generosity.

-The Zapatistas described how these healthy communities were absolutely essential for their ability to eventually have their revolution.
+The Zapatistas described how these healthy communities were absolutely essential for their revolution.

 Zapatista Major Ramona went to live in the jungle with dedicated revolutionaries in the 1980s, where she learned key skills like hunting and fighting and gained political consciousness.
-She and the others lived entirely apart from their families, dedicating their whole life to revolution.
 Ramona and a female friend joined around the age of 12 or 13, but were treated like they were 18 and were obviously held to very high standards.
 At the age of 25, she successfully lead about a thousand people in a military assault to free a town from Mexican rule and directed the resulting peace negotiations.[xxx-ezln ramona san crist]

 Many other Zapatistas didn't change their lives as radically as she did; they seemed to live normal lives in Mexico but they still supported the revolution, and Ramona said these people were absolutely essential.
 The full-time revolutionaries had to have the support of the people to address challenges like helping them move around, get supplies, recruit, and blend in.
 Without the support of healthy communities of people who already had deep relationships with each other and the Earth, the revolution would have failed.

 What would happen if there was a revolutionary movement to create a new healthy nation, and a representative came to your region?
 Would there be a community of people who are already receptive to what he or she has to say because they've already been cultivating deep relationships with each other and the Earth, and they already know they want to live in a healthy nation?
 If the representative hosted a study session, would anybody come?
 Or would the representative move on, seeking more receptive people to collaborate with?

 It might seem hopeless to just gather a group of 5 or 10 people willing to build a different way of life together, adopting the healthy-nation perspectives in this book.
-Sure, you could be good to each other and serve the Earth locally, but maybe it seems impossible to form the trust relationships needed to really build a nation of many thousands or more.
+Sure, you could be good to each other and serve the Earth locally, but maybe it seems impossible to form enough trust relationships to build a nation of many thousands or more.

 But if you can help create a community of 5, 10, or 50 people, it will be part of the fertile ground from which the Deepest Revolution will sprout.
-When organizers come around to recruit, offer training, give and receive mutual aid, and seek input on what the new nation's laws should be, any community you help build will have an important role to play.
-And that community has to exist first.
+When organizers come around to recruit, offer training, give and receive mutual aid, and seek input on what the new nation's laws should be, any community you help build will play an important role.
+And that community must exist first.

 This is what it means to _build a healthy nation one community at a time_.
 When you can form deep friendships with other people around you, who are committed to supporting each other and the Earth, bringing out the best in each other and living a meaningful life every day, you're forming a little healthy community where trust and gratitude are the norm, because integrity and generosity and mutual aid are normal too.

 When people feel isolated and scared, even if they don't like the corruption, greed, and discrimination of their unhealthy nation, they will go along with and protect their unhealthy nation because it offers them stability and some measure of safety and comfort.
 Their friends and family are all part of the unhealthy nation, and all their hopes and dreams are tied up in it.
-If a revolution occurred, people who don't have those deep relationships will easily be convinced that their way of life is under attack, and they will fight the revolutionaries.
+When a revolution occurs, people who don't have those deep relationships will easily be convinced that their way of life is under attack, and they will fight the revolutionaries.

 If you can form a little community that embraces these healthy-nation practices of deep solidarity and generosity, the people in your group won't be isolated anymore.
 Scary things might happen, but nobody in the community will face them alone.
 When people can orient to this community of deep relationships, they will have less motivation to protect their unhealthy nation in order to protect themselves.
 Instead they will enjoy that "most secure feeling in the world" when they trust their community to protect them.

 And over time if we can form enough healthy communities, perhaps someday they will unite to form a healthy nation.

 So work with others to form a healthy community, making it as beautiful as you can while living under the imposed laws of your unhealthy nation.
 Even if nothing bigger ever happens, it will be good and worth the effort.
 And if the time is ever ripe for all the communities to come together to form a sovereign healthy nation, the community you help build will have an important role to play.

 #### Building a Healthy Nation is Hard -- But We Are Healthy Nations

 Building a healthy nation with others is challenging.
 In unhealthy nations, we have a way of life that encourages superficiality, ineffective political movements, division, deceit, and selfishness.
-A lot of people learn to feel helpless or not care about anything, as their society seems so sick and there's no clear, legal path of deep change.
+Many people learn to feel helpless or not care about anything, as their society seems so sick and there's no clear, legal path of deep change.

 It would already be hard to grow up surrounded by these hurtful qualities and then embrace a way of life based on integrity, generosity, and deep connection instead.
 It becomes immensely harder when authorities sabotage solidarity, train people for obedience, spread lies, murder spiritual leaders, abuse children, and keep people in poverty.

-The only way to change this is to form new healthy communities with real solidarity despite all the challenges, where it's safe to give generously and stand for what's right, knowing each person has the others' backs no matter what.
-Where people stand for the needs of the nonhumans to ensure the Earth remains a healthy place for all its inhabitants.
+The only way to change this is to form new healthy communities with real solidarity despite all the challenges, where people share generously and stand for what's right for each other and the Earth, knowing each person has the others' backs no matter what.

+Don't be surprised if you and your friends sometimes fall short.
+That is to be expected given how we have been raised and all the new skills and perspectives we must learn and practice.
+When somebody behaves in ways that miss the high standards, practice forgiveness -- and then aim higher!

-Despite the centuries of oppression, the truth remains: Being treated with care and respect, feeding others and being fed, meeting life's needs with meaningful work, and living closely with open-hearted people feels wonderful.
-And it feels so incredibly wonderful because this is who we really are.
+Aiming high will be joyful, because despite centuries of oppression, this truth remains: Being treated with care and respect, feeding others and being fed, meeting life's needs with meaningful work, and living closely with open-hearted people feels wonderful.
+And it feels so incredibly wonderful because _this is who we really are._

-We are healthy nations; each one of us has the same urges towards gratitude, integrity, sharing, and all the other beautiful qualities explored in this book, even if some people have learned to ignore those urges to survive in their unhealthy nation.
+We are healthy nations; each one of us has the same urges towards gratitude, integrity, sharing, and all the other beautiful qualities described in this book, even if some people have learned to ignore those urges in order to survive in their unhealthy nation.

 Every one of us has deep love to give.
-Every one of us can embrace and live these qualities at any time, generating healthy communities as we move through life.
+Every one of us can embrace and live these qualities at any time, finding and attracting like-minded and like-hearted people, and generating healthy communities as we move through life.

-So spread the good news.
-Healthy nations exist, and for those of us trapped in unhealthy nations, it doesn't need to be this way.
+So spread the good news!
+Healthy nations do exist, and for those of us trapped in unhealthy nations, it doesn't need to be this way.
 Cultivate your spiritual strength, and build deep relationships with other people and the Earth.

 Perhaps you will someday be part of a nation that lives in freedom, or perhaps you will lay the groundwork so that a future generation can.
 Or maybe you will just be good to the Earth and the people around you right now.
-No matter what happens in the future, spreading the good news and giving your gifts will make the world a brighter place.
+No matter what happens in the future, spreading the good news, building your spiritual strength, and giving your gifts will make the world a brighter place.

 ### References